StefanPuia/backupr/docs/src/posts/sources/posts/dockercp.md

 - template enabled{.field-chip-template}
   {.field-chips}

-A string that can identify a container (name or container ID).
+A string that can identify a container (name or partial container ID).
+Sourcing will stop if a container cannot be found.

 #### paths